Prolonged Grief Disorder Treatment (PGDT/CGT)

 Philosophical Roots

-Bowlby (attachment); Shear (complicated grief as attachment disorder); Foa (emotional processing applied to grief); Klass & Silverman (continuing bonds); DSM-5-TR nosology
+Bowlby (attachment); Shear (complicated grief as attachment disorder); Foa (emotional processing applied to grief); Klass & Silverman (continuing bonds); Stroebe & Schut (dual process model, source of the loss-oriented and restoration-oriented halves of the protocol); Worden (task model of mourning); DSM-5-TR nosology

 Related Modalities